 The Emerson Electric Co.
 Pension Restoration Plan is a non-qualified plan that is an unfunded obligation of the Company.
 Benefits are payable from the Company's general operating funds.
 Participation in, and benefits payable from, the Plan are by award, subject to the approval of the Compensation Committee.
 With respect to a participant who terminates employment with a vested retirement benefit, then at age 65 or later termination of employment, the Plan will provide a benefit based on the same final average earnings formula as described above for the Emerson Retirement Plan, for all years of service at Emerson, and without regard to the IRS-prescribed limitations on benefits and compensation as described in the Emerson Retirement Plan.
-The benefit payable from the Pension Restoration Plan is reduced by the benefit received from the Emerson Retirement Plan.
-Benefits payable from the Pension Restoration Plan are generally payable in the same annuity form as the benefits paid from the Emerson Retirement Plan, provided that in certain circumstances a participant or a participant's beneficiary may be eligible to receive a lump sum payment.
-If a named executive officer is terminated for cause or engages in actions that adversely affect the Company, then the benefits may be forfeited.
-No pension benefits were paid to any of the named executive officers during fiscal 2016.
-In early fiscal 2016, for benefits accruing after 2004, the Plan was amended to conform the assumptions used in calculating lump sums payable under the Plan to the discount rate and mortality assumptions used by the Company to accrue liabilities with respect to U.S. retirement plans for financial reporting purposes, as set forth in the Company's Annual Report on Form 10-K. The plan was also amended to allow participants to elect a lump sum payment as the form of payment, to provide for death benefits to the estate of a participant who dies while employed without a spouse, and to clarify that in the event of a change of control, all accrued benefits become fully vested and paid out in a lump sum to participants who are retired, not just to plan participants who are current employees.
-See "Change of Control" at pages 28-29 above for more information regarding the changes made to the Pension Restoration Plan.
+The benefit payable from the Pension Restoration Plan is reduced by the benefit received from the Emerson Retirement Plan, provided that in certain circumstances a participant or a participant's beneficiary may be eligible to receive a lump sum payment.
+If a named executive officer is terminated for cause or engages in actions that adversely affect the Company, the Plan was amended to conform the assumptions used in calculating lump sums payable under the Plan to the discount rate and mortality assumptions used by the Company to accrue liabilities with respect to U.S. retirement plans for financial reporting purposes, as set forth in the Company's Annual Report on Form 10-K. The plan was aba amended to allow participants to elect a lump sum payment, to provide for death benefits to the estate of a participant who dies while employed without a spouse, and to clarify that in the event of a change of control, all accrued benefits become fully vested and paid out in a lump sum to participants who are retired, not just to plan participants who are current employees.
+See "Change of Control" at pages 28-29 above for more information regarding the changes made to the Pension Retirement plan.